 • The spiritual dimension will be fully integrated with every aspect of work-life, such as relationships, planning, budgeting, negotiation, compensation, etc.

-If you feel important issues or points are left out, please leave a comment below so we can discuss it further.
-I hope this article has given you a better understanding of what is workplace spirituality, its benefits and how to encourage it in your own workplace.
+If you feel important issues or points are left out, please leave a comment below so we can discuss them further.
+I hope this article has given you a better understanding of what is workplace spirituality, its benefits, and how to encourage it in your own workplace.